danieljprice/splash/docs/basic.rst

 vector quantity.

-Vector plots in 3D show either the integral of each component along the line of sight or, for cross sections, the vector arrows in a cross section slice (depending on whether a projection or cross section has been selected for 3D plots – see the rendering examples given previously).
+Vector plots in 3D show either the integral of each component along the line of sight or, for a :ref:`sec:xsec`, the vector arrows in a :ref:`sec:xsec` slice (depending on whether a projection or :ref:`sec:xsec` has been selected for 3D plots – see the rendering examples given previously).
 In 2D vector plots simply show the vector arrows mapped to a pixel array using the SPH kernel.